thenewboston-blockchain/Account-Backups/README.md

 ## Overview

-Script to manually backup accounts.
+Script to manually backup accounts while the network is still in alpha/beta.

 ## Project Setup